sharpmachine/jessekade.com/content/work/on-the-beam.md

 		<div class="row">
 			<aside class="col-sm-4 col-md-3">
 				<h3 class="libre h4">Wireframes:</h3>
 				<p>The whiteboard wires were done for the prototype, while the hi-fi wires were done after we understood what was good/bad about the prototype.
-I worked closely with an amazing UI design, Lise-Marie Van Wyk, to build out these wires.</p>
+I worked closely with an amazing UI designer, <a href="http://za.linkedin.com/in/roikop">Lise-Marie Van Wyk</a>, to build out these wires.</p>
 				<p><a href="https://drive.google.com/file/d/0BzuYARr9qAjKeDhxWk1lQ2RKVUE/view?usp=sharing">See full Wires</a></p>
 			</aside>
 			<div class="col-sm-8 col-md-4">